yzhao4651/Eight_Traits/README.md

 1:Supporting Materials A: Orginal phenotype data

-2:Supporting Materials B: The summarized GWAS result of nine traits
+2:Supporting Materials B: The summarized GWAS results of nine traits

-3:Supporting Materials C: The GWAS result comparison between SNPs from current study and QTLs and SNPs from other studies.
+3:Supporting Materials C: The GWAS results comparison between SNPs from current study and QTLs and SNPs from other studies.

 4:Supporting Materials D: The known flowering genes from other species and miscanthus.

-5:Supporting Materials E: The summarized GWAS result of flowering traits.
+5:Supporting Materials E: The summarized GWAS results of flowering traits.

 6:Supporting Materials F: The genes related to cold and overwintering ability from other species and Miscanthus.

-7:Supporting Materials G:The summarized GWAS result of Overwintering Ability.
+7:Supporting Materials G:The summarized GWAS results of Overwintering Ability.

-8:Supporting Materials H:The GWAS result of all traits.
+8:Supporting Materials H:The GWAS results of all traits.

 Data: including several datasets used for the analysis.